Code-Institute-Submissions/webalyzer/README.md

 - To be able to validate the standard `https://html.spec.whatwg.org` meta tags of a website.

 - To be able to scrape and validate all links of a webpage.

+- To validate the JavaScript of a webpage.

 - To validate a Python file.